Mattiwatti/EfiGuard/README.md

 # Issues and limitations
 - EfiGuard can not disable Hypervisor-enforced Code Integrity (HVCI or HyperGuard) due to HVCI running at a greater privilege level.
 EfiGuard **can** coexist with HVCI and even successfully disables PatchGuard in the normal kernel, but this is not useful in practice because HVCI will catch what PatchGuard did previously.
 Both types of DSE bypass are rendered useless by HVCI: the boot time patch has no effect because the kernel defers to the secure kernel for integrity checks, and the `SetVariable` hook will cause a `SECURE_KERNEL_ERROR` bugcheck if it is used to write to `g_CiOptions`.
 - Checked kernels are not supported due to the differences in PatchGuard and DSE initialization code caused by disabled optimizations and added asserts, as well as additional changes to PatchGuard in checked kernels.
 This should not be an issue as checked kernels are not generally useful without a kernel debugger attached, which disables PatchGuard.
-- The loader application is currently not directly bootable on some PCs (e.g. Dell XPS).
-In this case the UEFI shell can be used as a fallback (see below).

 # How to use
 There are two ways to use EfiGuard: booting the loader (easiest), or using the UEFI shell to load the driver.
+In both cases it is possible to install EfiGuard on a secondary boot medium such as a USB stick or on the EFI system partition.
+Using the EFI partition has the advantage of not requiring a second boot disk, but this method is more complex to set up.
+It is advised to try one of the methods below first, and read the instructions in [issue #2](https://github.com/Mattiwatti/EfiGuard/issues/2#issuecomment-478998015) if you want to install EfiGuard on the EFI partition.
 ## Booting the loader
 1. Download or compile EfiGuard, go to `EFI/Boot` and rename one of `Loader.efi` or `Loader.config.efi` to `bootx64.efi`.
 The two are identical, except `Loader.efi` boots without user interaction whereas `Loader.config.efi` will prompt you to configure the DSE patch method used by the driver (if you want to change this).
 2. Place the files on a boot drive such as a USB stick (for physical machines) or an ISO/virtual disk (for VMs).
 The paths should be `/EFI/Boot/{bootx64|EfiGuardDxe}.efi`.
 It is recommended to use FAT32 formatted USB sticks.